SFStefenon/WBF-HE-YOLO/README.md

 # test images (optional)
 ```

+---

+The model presented in this repository was evaluated using the dataset realeased by Dexter Lewis and Pratik Kulkarni, which can be found at [competition-insulator-defect-detection](https://dx.doi.org/10.21227/vkdw-x769) (accessed on March 25, 2023).

+**We encourage you to perform comparative analyzes with your dataset!**

 ### Create a Custom Dataset

 To create a custom dataset with the goal of object detection it is necessary to use an image labeling algorithm or software.